civican/legisinfo/44-1/bills/C-11/bill_text.md

 ### Section 23

-  **(1)** The Commission shall, at the request of the Corporation, consult with the Corporation with regard to any conditions that the Commission proposes to **impose under subsection 9.1(1) — or with regard to any regulation or order that the Commission proposes to make under section 11.1 — that would apply with respect** to the Corporation.
+  **(1)** The Commission shall, at the request of the Corporation, consult with the Corporation with regard to any conditions that the Commission proposes to impose under subsection 9.1(1) — or with regard to any regulation or order that the Commission proposes to make under section 11.1 — that would apply with respect to the Corporation.

-  **(2)** If, **despite** the consultation provided for in subsection (1), the Commission imposes any condition, **or makes any regulation or order**, referred to in subsection (1) that the Corporation is satisfied would unreasonably impede the Corporation in providing the programming contemplated by paragraphs 3(1)(l) and (m), the Corporation may, within 30 days after **the condition is imposed or the regulation or order is made**, refer the condition, **regulation or order** to the Minister for consideration.
+  **(2)** If, despite the consultation provided for in subsection (1), the Commission imposes any condition, or makes any regulation or order, referred to in subsection (1) that the Corporation is satisfied would unreasonably impede the Corporation in providing the programming contemplated by paragraphs 3(1)(l) and (m), the Corporation may, within 30 days after the condition is imposed or the regulation or order is made, refer the condition, regulation or order to the Minister for consideration.

-  **(3)** Subject to subsection (4), the Minister may, within 90 days after a condition, **regulation or order** is referred to the Minister under subsection (2), issue to the Commission a written directive with respect to the condition, **regulation or order** and the Commission shall comply with any such directive issued by the Minister.
+  **(3)** Subject to subsection (4), the Minister may, within 90 days after a condition, regulation or order is referred to the Minister under subsection (2), issue to the Commission a written directive with respect to the condition, regulation or order and the Commission shall comply with any such directive issued by the Minister.

-> **Explanatory Note**:
-> Existing text of subsections 23(1) to (3):
-> *Existing Text*:
-> > The Commission shall, at the request of the Corporation, consult with the Corporation with regard to any conditions that the Commission proposes to attach to any licence issued or to be issued to the Corporation.
-> > If, notwithstanding the consultation provided for in subsection (1), the Commission attaches any condition to a licence referred to in subsection (1) that the Corporation is satisfied would unreasonably impede the Corporation in providing the programming contemplated by paragraphs 3(1)(l) and (m), the Corporation may, within thirty days after the decision of the Commission, refer the condition to the Minister for consideration.
-> > Subject to subsection (4), the Minister may, within ninety days after a condition is referred to the Minister under subsection (2), issue to the Commission a written directive with respect to the condition and the Commission shall comply with any such directive issued by the Minister.

 ### Section 20

 Paragraph 24(1)(a) of the Act is replaced by the following:

-the licensee has contravened any order made under subsection **9.1(1), 11.1(2)** or 12(2) or any regulation made under this Part; or
+the licensee has contravened any order made under subsection 9.1(1), 11.1(2) or 12(2) or any regulation made under this Part; or

-> **Explanatory Note**:
-> Relevant portion of subsection 24(1):
-> *Existing Text*:
-> > No licence shall be suspended or revoked under this Part unless the licensee applies for or consents to the suspension or revocation or, in any other case, unless, after a public hearing in accordance with section 18, the Commission is satisfied that
-> > the licensee has contravened or failed to comply with any condition of the licence or with any order made under subsection 12(2) or any regulation made under this Part; or

 ### Section 21